Average Weather at Mazu Taiwan

 The time of year with cooler water lasts for 3.4 months, from December 21 to April 4, with an average temperature below 62°F. The day of the year with the coolest water is February 4, with an average temperature of 57°F.

 Best Time of Year to Visit

 To characterize how pleasant the weather is at Mazu throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Mazu for general outdoor tourist activities is from late September to mid November, with a peak score in the last week of October.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Mazu for general outdoor tourist activities is from late September to early November, with a peak score in the third week of October.

 The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Mazu for hot-weather activities is from early September to mid October, with a peak score in the last week of September.